Learn why a pilot episode is the most critical part of writing a series

 A new television show has exactly one shot at survival: its pilot episode.
 If the viewer isn't grabbed in the first hour, they're gone forever.
 But what is a pilot?
 How is it different from all other forms of screenwriting?
 What makes a good one work and a bad one fail?
 And how can you be sure yours is one of the winners?
 In this intense, informative, and entertaining course, you learn everything you need to know about what goes into a winning pilot.
 By dissecting recent network and cable pilots; you examine character, theme, and structure; and discuss which pilots best launched their respective series.
 Emphasis is on identifying the common structural elements of all successful pilots, gaining an understanding of "weekly franchise" versus "series mythology," and crafting long-term character arcs.

-Enrollment opens two weeks prior to course date; early enrollment advised.
+Enrollment limited to 15 students; early enrollment advised.
 Visitors not permitted.
+Internet access required.

 Course Requirements